chandiniv1/secret-number-game/README.md

-# Building a Private Number Guessing Game with Fully Homomorphic Encryption (FHE)
+# Building a Secret Number Guessing Game with Fully Homomorphic Encryption (FHE)

+> **A Complete "Hello FHEVM" Tutorial for Web3 Developers**
+>
+> Learn how to build your first confidential dApp on Ethereum using Zama's FHEVM protocol.
+No prior FHE or cryptography knowledge required!

+## 🎯 What You'll Learn

+By following this tutorial, you will:

+1. ✅ Understand the basics of FHEVM and why confidential smart contracts matter
+2. ✅ Set up a complete development environment for building FHE-enabled dApps
+3. ✅ Deploy and interact with a fully functional FHEVM smart contract
+4. ✅ Experience the complete **encryption → computation → decryption** workflow
+5. ✅ Gain confidence to start building your own confidential applications

+## 📋 Prerequisites

+Before starting, you should have:

+- **Node.js**: Version 20 or higher
+- **npm or yarn/pnpm**: Package manager
+- **Metamask**: Browser wallet extension
+- **Git**: For cloning the repository

 ## Introduction

 Privacy on the blockchain has always been a challenge.
 Traditional smart contracts expose all data publicly, making it impossible to create truly private games or applications.
 Enter **Fully Homomorphic Encryption (FHE)** – a revolutionary cryptographic technique that allows computations on encrypted data without ever decrypting it.

 In this tutorial, we'll build a **Secret Number Guessing Game** smart contract using Zama's FHEVM (Fully Homomorphic Encryption Virtual Machine), demonstrating how you can create engaging, private gaming experiences on Ethereum where even the game's secret remains completely hidden.

 ## What is Fully Homomorphic Encryption?